heydarbadirli/hbcraft-contracts/finance/staking/ERC20/README.md

  **Withdrawal:**
-- When a staker decides to withdraw a deposit, the interest accrued on that deposit is also claimed simultaneously.
-The withdrawal action triggers both the withdrawal and the interest claim.
+- When a staker decides to withdraw a deposit, the interest accrued on that deposit is also claimed simultaneously if the interest claim is open for that pool.

 ---
 ### Access Control
 The contract implements an access control system with distinct roles.
 Functionalities are restricted based on access levels.
-The system ensures that access to data and execution of functions are strictly regulated.
+The system ensures that access to the execution of functions are strictly regulated.

 - **Enum `AccessTier`:** Defines the different access levels within the contract.
   ```solidity